The EYLF is an early childhood curriculum framework, which will guide early

 and respect for rules and routines, to name a few.

-The rigour of the School Readiness Program will typically intensify from the
+The rigor of the School Readiness Program will typically intensify from the

 second half of each year, so as to better prepare children for their Big Schools.